 My name is Austin Bryan, and I am a PhD student in Cultural Anthropology at Northwestern University.
-In Kampala, Uganda I am completing an ethnographic study on the daily lives of kuchus (LGBT*) persons.
 My research has appeared in the Journal of Eastern African Studies and more work can be found here.

 My research interests range more broadly from gender and sexuality to the anthropology of law, race, performativity, identity and membership, development and humanitarianism, popular culture, and digital anthropology.
 I am interested in incorporating art, design and filmmaking in my ethnographic methodology and my first exhibits with Keith King documented the daily lives and creativity of trans* Ugandans.
-I blog on working ideas related to my research and I am interested engaging the public because I want these conversations to not just serve those inside Anthropology but also those who are involved directly in struggles for justice.
+I blog on working ideas related to my research and I seek to begin contributing to public anthropology.
 I am a reviewer for the African Journal of AIDS Research and the Journal of Homosexuality.
 I am an alum of the State Department’s Critical Language Scholarship (Swahili ’18) and a graduate of North Carolina State University (Africana Studies ’18) where I was both a Park Scholar and Caldwell Fellow.

 Lets get in touch!